-Adoption of Sustainable Agriculture Practices among Kentucky Farmers
+Adoption of Sustainable Agriculture Practices among Kentucky, USA Farmers

 Bijesh Mishra, Buddhi R. Gyawali, Krishna P. Paudel, Neelam C. Poudyal, Marion Simon, Siddhartha Dasgupta, and George Antonious

 Adoption of Sustainable Agriculture Practices among Kentucky Farmers

 Abstract

 Promoting the best management practices at an individual farm level is essential to ensure agricultural sustainability.
 This study analyzed whether and how various factors related to farm or farmers’ characteristics influence the intensity of adoption of sustainable agriculture practices.
 We used a negative binomial regression model in data collected from a mail survey of farmers in Kentucky, USA.
 Our results showed that adoption intensity of sustainable agriculture practices varied significantly among agricultural districts in Kentucky.
 Farmers who grew row crops, had irrigation facilities, and were in favor of crop diversification were significantly more likely than their respective counterparts to adopt more sustainable agriculture practices.
 Similarly, college education and participation in the Tobacco Buyout Program also positively and significantly affected the intensity of adopting sustainable agriculture practices among Kentucky farmers.
 In contrast, a lack of adequate knowledge about sustainable farming and unfamiliarity with technology significantly and negatively related to less adoption of sustainable agriculture practices.